rubygems/rfcs/text/0008-ingest-gem-content.md

 It's important for users to be able to see what code they are about to run and view diffs between versions when upgrading.

 Existing source code hosting services currently fill this space.
+Many gems are available on GitHub, GitLab, or other hosting services.
 However, rubygems.org can't refer users to GitHub to compare gem versions because gems are not required to provide their source publicly.
-Even if an official source repository is linked, the gem build process can modify source files arbitrarily before creating a .gem.
+Even if an official source repository is linked, the gem build process can modify source files arbitrarily before creating the gem, and repositories are not guaranteed to match with gem content.

+Gem content may also be viewed by manually downloading the gem with `gem fetch` and then examining the contents.
+This requires downloading the content locally without knowing what is in the archive.
+Extracting the gem file without installing it is not straight forward, requiring some understanding of the .gem file structure.
+These challenges increase the barriers for someone interested in examining gem contents.
+This likely skews code review of gems towards code hosting services and tools like GitHub's Dependabot, which only have the published source code and not the actual gem contents.

 Rubygems.org hosts the primary gem repository for the Ruby language and is therefore uniquely positioned to offer authoritative gem information.
 Creating a gem content ingestion and storage system will enable rubygems.org to support the security and useability of packages in the Ruby ecosystem.
 The gem content repository will be the authoritative source for the content of gems held by rubygems.org.
 It will provide individual file access without requiring downloading and unpacking a gem.

-Potential features include the ability to compare gem versions during gem upgrades, browse gem content online or with the gem cli, share gem version diffs by URL, search indexed gem content across one or all gems or compare individual files across many versions.
+Future features could include the ability to compare gem versions during gem upgrades, browse gem content online or with the `gem` cli, share gem version diffs by URL, search indexed gem content across one or all gems or compare individual files across many versions.
 Local file comparison and non-authoritative sources currently provide many these features, but there is no authoritative online source for the internals of gems.

-We believe that rubygems.org is uniquely able to provide an authoritative source and an official interface for accessing the actual content of gems.
+We believe that rubygems.org is uniquely positioned to provide an authoritative source and an official interface for accessing the content of gems.
 This will support the Ruby community and ensure the future security and maintainability of projects that rely on content from rubygems.org.

 # Guide-level explanation